 Logo from EdAsnerFamilyCenter.org

-As well as addressing unemployment and employment opportunities for persons with autism, the organization provides support for the entire family of children with autism.
+As well as addressing unemployment and employment opportunities for autistic people, the organization provides support for the entire family of children with autism.
 They liken support for parents to flight instructions to put your own oxygen mask on before you put one on your child, because you can’t take care of them if you don’t take care of yourself.
 A look at their activity calendar shows songwriting, recording, voiceover, dance, art, painting through music, photography, comic book writing, as well as yoga, martial arts, LBGT groups, and poker nights for dads.

 This is just a small sampling of the strong grassroots support systems around the world; what both famous and everyday people are doing to bring autism acceptance, awareness, treatment, and most importantly, hope, to those affected by autism.
 Like the cookbook, community foundations are finding creative ways to make a difference.
 All the more reason that you should treat yourself to a new conversation-starting rockstar cookbook, attend that concert fundraiser, hire an intern or employee with autism, or simply donate an iPad or cash to your local 501(c)(3) autism network.